angeldollface/angeldollface.github.io/posts/2024-07-20-Crabs-and-Sharks.markdown

 - [A GitHub account](https://github.com/).
 This will help you backup and store your bot.
 You can make an account, but you do not have to.

+- A Sharkey API key.
+Assuming you already have made your Sharkey account on your instance of choice, go to your account settings, go to "API", and click on "Generate Access Token".
+Click on "Enable All" and name it.
+Then, click on the checkmark and copy your access token and save it somewhere safe!

 Which operating system you use is not important.
 All these tools and your bot will work on any of the big three platforms (Windows, Mac OS, Linux).
 Now that you have your tools, let me briefly explain what a bot even is.

 ## What is a bot?